Business Valuation Report Sample

 Our opinion of Fair Market Value relied on a “value in use” or “going concern” premise.
 This premise assumes that the Company is an ongoing business enterprise with management operating in a rational way with a goal of maximizing shareholder value.

-Our analysis considers those facts and circumstances present at the Company at the Business Valuation Date.
+Our analysis considers those facts and circumstances present at the Company at the Business Valuation Report Date.

 To arrive at a conclusion of Fair Market Value, we performed the following Procedures: